lincza/ProduceLincKnowledgeBase/articles/Configuration/Master Data/Guides/How to set up Produce Seasons.md

 ### STEP 6

-Add a “Grouping” value.
-The “Grouping” field is optional and is used to provide a common overall season in the format of a Year.
+Add a Grouping value.
+The Grouping field is optional and is used to provide a common overall season in the format of a Year.

 Example: We have four Produce Season Codes for 2025 (pome fruit local and export, stone fruit local and export).
-For reporting purposes, we want to “tie” all four these season codes together as the 2025 season.
+For reporting purposes, we want to tie all four these season codes together as the 2025 season.

 ![](/media/KB_Guide_ProduceSeasons_8_GroupingExample.jpeg)